inducer/pycuda/doc/source/driver.rst

         Return a :class:`ArrayDescriptor3D` object for this 3D array, like the one that was used to create it.
 CUDA 2.0 and above only.

+    .. attribute:: handle

+       Return an :class:`int` representing the address in device memory where this array resides.

 .. class:: SurfaceReference()

     .. note::